-The cheery yellow flowers are actually quite pretty, but buttercup has an insidious nature and will insert itself craftily into your landscape.
+The cheery yellow flowers of the Buttercup are actually quite pretty, but the Buttercup has an insidious nature, and will insert itself craftily into your landscape.
 The plant can be very difficult to control due to its habit of rooting at internodes and the long spidery roots that can re-sprout a new plant if left in the ground.
 Controlling buttercup weeds is important in livestock areas, where the plant is toxic, but also in the home garden unless you like a tumble of interlocked foliage covering up your chosen specimens.

 Buttercup Weed Information